kkaadd33/Face-Recognition-Attendance-System/README.md

 ## Scripts

-1.  **`FinalVer.py`**:
+1.  **`FaceRecognition.py`**:
 This script implements a face recognition system designed for attendance tracking in classroom settings.
-It includes basic liveness detection features such as texture analysis, eye blinks, and micro-movements to help prevent spoofing and ensure reliable identification.
-The system is optimized for general use in educational environments, providing an efficient and secure way to monitor student attendance.
+While it includes a minimal liveness detection mechanism, such as basic texture analysis or eye blink detection, this feature is rudimentary and may not function reliably.
+The primary focus of the system is on efficient and straightforward facial identification to support classroom attendance, rather than robust spoof prevention.

-2.  **`embeddings.py`**:
+2.  **`Experimental.py`**:
-This is an enhanced version of the system which places a stronger emphasis on robust liveness detection to improve security.
+This is an experimental version of the system which places a stronger emphasis on robust liveness detection to improve security.
 It incorporates advanced techniques such as screen detection and session-based analysis using eye aspect ratio (EAR) variance to detect subtle patterns.
 Designed to resist presentation attacks like photo or screen replays, the system offers increased reliability and protection in real-world deployment scenarios.
 ## Setup

 1.  **Dependencies**: